luminitas/CypressProjectLuminitaSocaciu/README.md

 -- Installation instructions for the project:

-//1.
-Open cmd and type the following commands:
+1. Open cmd and type the following commands:

 git clone https://github.com/luminitas/CypressProjectLuminitaSocaciu.git
 cd CypressProjectLuminitaSocaciu

-//install dependencies
+2. Install dependencies

 npm install
 // or
 yarn install

-//2.
-How to run the tests in Cypress framework
+3. How to run the tests in Cypress framework

 npx cypress open

-//3.
-Run the tests
+4. Run the tests

 npx cypress run